EpsilonSolutions/netscaler-command-reference/docs/ns/ns-acl6/ns-acl6.md

 Maximum value: 65535

 <b>destIPv6</b>
 IP address or range of IP addresses to match against the destination IP address of an incoming IPv6 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
+In the command line interface, separate the range with a hyphen.

 <b>destIPv6Val</b>
 Destination IPv6 address (range).